stringtron/quantative_style/README.md

 2. the reference images( or content images) for PCA basis are in Reference_dir = `./content/`
 3. the sample(or synthesized) images are in source_dir = `./sample/` and are listed in `sample.txt`
 4. the generate E values of 5 layers of each sample are listed in `EValue[32, 48, 128, 256, 256].txt`
 5. the pre-trained VGG model is saved at model_dir = `./Models/` .
-You can download the model from https://www.dropbox.com/s/xc78chba9ffs82a/vgg_conv.pth?dl=0
+The model can be downloaded from https://www.dropbox.com/s/xc78chba9ffs82a/vgg_conv.pth?dl=0